 If new to a high-fat lifestyle, consider writing down everything you eat and calculating macronutrients accordingly.

-You may be surprised by the amount of proteins and sugars are in everyday healthy foods.
+You may be surprised by the number of grams of proteins and sugars are in everyday healthy foods.

 The bottom line is you must eat a considerable amount of fatty foods for your body to learn to burn the fats for fuel.